Apply to MC

 All student organizations at Mississippi College must complete and return a rechartering form to the Coordinator of Student Activities each Spring in order to function as a chartered body at Mississippi College for the following year.
 Failure to comply with this regulation shall result in a revocation of that group’s charter until this form is completed and returned.

-- All money for this scholarship shall be obtained form the traffic fine account.
+8. All money for this scholarship shall be obtained from the traffic fine account.